Why forecastability matters

 Let us make your day: it’s not your fault.
 It really isn’t.
 Here, the metric is to blame.

 Indeed, your forecast accuracy strongly depends on your product forecastability.
 We can find evidence of it in your demand history characteristics.

 To determine a product forecastability, we apply two coefficients:

 - the Average Demand Interval (ADI).
 It measures the demand regularity in time by computing the average interval between two demands.

 - the square of the Coefficient of Variation (CV²).
 It measures the variation in quantities.

 Based on these 2 dimensions, the literature classifies the demand profiles into 4 different categories:

 - Smooth demand (ADI < 1.32 and CV² < 0.49).
 The demand is very regular in time and in quantity.
 It is therefore easy to forecast and you won’t have trouble reaching a low forecasting error level.

 - Intermittent demand (ADI >= 1.32 and CV² < 0.49).
 The demand history shows very little variation in demand quantity but a high variation in the interval between two demands.
-Specific forecast methods exist, but the forecast errors will be considerably higher.
+Though specific forecasting methods tackle intermittent demands, the forecast error margin is considerably higher.

 Details of the math